yilmazbingo/Portfolio-Next.js/README.md

   }

-  setSession is where we are going to store the data into the cookies:
+  setSession is where we are going to store the data into the cookies with [js-cookie] (https://www.npmjs.com/package/js-cookie)

               setSession(authResult) {
                 //converting everything to miliseconds